Question 1: What points should I consider when pricing my rental property? "There are various po...

 “Conversely, if you’ve pitched it too high, the phone won’t ring and the market will show its lack of appreciation of the incorrect pricing by not booking viewings until you’ve adjusted it accordingly.
 This can waste valuable time and money while you realise what is happening.”

-If a perfectly presented and proactively marketed property isn’t attracting tenant interest then it’s probably incorrectly priced, agrees Patsy.
-“If you are proactive and your marketing is extensive and enticing (i.e. it sells the benefits of living there, plus includes lots of internal and external photos and floor plans) and the phone does not ring with enquiries, then your price is too high – simple,” she says.
+If a perfectly presented and proactively marketed property isn’t attracting tenant interest then it’s probably incorrectly priced, agrees Glynnis.
+“If you are proactive and your marketing is extensive and enticing (i.e. it sells the benefits of living there, plus includes lots of internal and external photos) and the phone does not ring with enquiries, then your price is too high – simple,” she says.

 Question 4: What are the benefits of asking the advice of a letting agent?